torchnyu/blog/_posts/2021-01-20-learn-imperfectly.md

 post](https://www.joelonsoftware.com/2008/11/26/exploding-offer-season/)
 by Joel Spolsky that you glossed over.

-[^1]: A hilarious title, but also surprisingly readable Knuth.
+[^1]: A hilarious title, but also surprisingly readable.

 Put in lingua patria, learning imperfectly is a depth first search.
 You can gain a lay of the land, then come back to the relevant